Sun Country Airlines: Business trends

 Recent key figures for Sun Country Airlines Holdings, Inc. (which include the passenger operations of Sun Country Airlines and its cargo business for Amazon Air) are (years ending December 31):

 Services

-Sun Country previously offered two classes of service with First Class and Economy seats, but when the airline was sold to Apollo Global Management, they changed the airline to an ultra-low-cost carrier with aircraft operated in an all-economy configuration.
+Sun Country previously offered two classes of service with First Class and Economy seats, but when the airline was sold to Apollo Global Management, it became an ultra low-cost carrier with aircraft operated in an all-economy configuration.
 Sun Country now offers three variations of economy seats: Best, Exit Row, and Standard.

-Sun Country ran its first frequent flyer program, Sun Country VIP Club, from 2004 to July 2007, when it was replaced by Ufly.
-Ufly was replaced by Sun Country Rewards from November 2018.
+Sun Country Rewards, the airline's frequent-flyer program, was established in 2018, replacing an older program called Ufly.
+In 2023, Sun Country was named the best low-cost carrier in North America at the Paris Airshow's World Airline Rankings.